ceph/ceph/doc/radosgw/multisite.rst

 Creating a master zonegroup
 ---------------------------

-We'll be creating a zonegroup called ``us`` as a master zonegroup.
+We'll create a zonegroup called ``us`` as master zonegroup.
 A master zonegroup will be in control of the zonegroup map and propagate changes to the rest of the system.
-We will also set this zonegroup as the default, which allows later commands to use this zonegroup without explicitly mentioning it with the rgw-zonegroup switch.
+We will also set this zonegroup as the default, which allows later commands to use this zonegroup without explicitly mentioning it with the ``--rgw-zonegroup`` option.

 ::